jaswu51/ComputerVision/README.md

 ***explorePixels.ipynb***

-how the image tensor works
+how the image tensor works, and visualize an image tensor created by hand